sjlehtonen/GTA-RP/README.md

 # GTA Roleplaying Script

 This project is a roleplaying game mode for GTA-MP multiplayer modification for GTA V.

+## NOTE
+I am working on this game mode alone so many things are not implemented yet.
+However, a lot of the base systems such as having the ability to own houses and vehicles is done.
+Also it's possible to create new jobs easily.
+What needs to be done are the systems to support these, such as housing market, ability to share car keys with friends etc.

+There might be many bugs as not all of the systems are properly tested yet and many of them are being implemented.
+Try looking at the code if you wonder something.

+When I have time I will try to document things better but for now I will focus on implementing the underlying systems that can be built upon.

+Because of all things, the progress might sometimes be slow.

-## Features
+## Current features
 - Account system in a way that one account can have multiple characters
 - House ownership system
 - Vehicle ownership and parking system